Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ### Parser

-instead of parsing the content in the crawler we can provide an implementation for the filetypes we want to parse.
+Instead of parsing the content in the crawler we can provide an implementation for the filetypes we want to parse.
+We can have a single parser that handles all the file types but this way is much easier to extend.

-But why do we need the parser? after we fetch the page we need to parse it to get the links from it and add it to our frontier.
+But why do we need the parser?
+After we fetch the page we need to parse it to get the links from it and add it to our frontier.

 ```go